Calypto/FortniteProcessPriority/README.md

 # FortniteProcessPriority
 Permanently set process priority in Fortnite.

 Before executing, ensure the .reg files are safe.
-They should like like this:
+They should look like this:
 -----------------------------------------------------------------------------

 Windows Registry Editor Version 5.00